“Australia and the Challenge of a Multipolar World” by

 Kevin has written many newspaper and journal articles from an independent stance on topics to do with Australian foreign policy, and Australian government treatment of asylum seekers attempting to reach Australia by boat.

-In 2002, he testified before the Senate Committee into a Certain Maritime Incident, on the 2001 ‘children overboard’ incident at sea, involving alleged events during a Australian navy interception of an asylum-seeker vessel, officially known as SIEV 4, and on the October 2001 sinking of a nameless overloaded asylum-seeker vessel between Indonesia and Australia for which Kevin coined the acronymic name ‘SIEV X’ – ‘suspected illegal entry vessel, unknown’.
-The name stuck and has entered into official usage.
+In 2002, he testified before the Senate Committee into a Certain Maritime Incident, on the 2001 ‘children overboard’ incident at sea, involving alleged events during a Australian navy interception of an asylum-seeker vessel, officially known as SIEV 4, and on the October 2001 sinking of a nameless overloaded asylum-seeker vessel between Indonesia and Australia for which Kevin coined the acronymic name ‘SIEV X’ – denoting ‘suspected illegal entry vessel, unknown’.
+The name stuck and has entered into official and public usage.

 In April 2003 Tony Kevin was awarded the International Whistleblower of the Year Award by the UK-based organization Index on Censorship, for his investigative work and public advocacy on the sinking of SIEV X.